Pramilashanmugam/Zumba-Project1/README.md

   * Set the zoom to 50%.
   * Click and drag the responsive window to maximum width.

+Expected:

+Website is responsive on all screen sizes and no images are pixelated or stretched.
+No horizontal scroll is present.
+No elements overlap.

+Actual:

+Website behaved as expected.

+Website was also opened on the following devices and no responsive issues were seen:

+* Galaxy fold
+* ipad Air
+* iPhone SE
+* Samsung s8+
+* Surface Pro 7

+## Functional Testing

+* Navigation Links

+ Testing was performed to ensure all navigation links on the respective pages, navigated to the correct pages as per design.
+This was done by clicking on the navigation links on each page.
+ Links on all pages navigated to the correct pages as exptected.

 * Manual Testing on Registration form

 ![Screenshot 2024-01-05 12 15 56 PM](https://github.com/Pramilashanmugam/Zumba-Project1/assets/150790058/e2a8c88b-a088-4c7a-9bae-5dbffd5ddaa2)